Crypto, Disruption, Economics, Finance, Latest, Markets

 2020 has been a great reminder that our world is still vulnerable to a catastrophic pandemic.
 COVID-19 has shaken the world on a massive scale since March.
 It has infected more than 80 million people in 218 countries and killed more than 1.7 million in less than a year [1].

 Despite human ingenuity, the world has long been exposed to devastating pandemics.
 In 1492, the European settler’s smallpox plague wiped out 90% of the Native American population.
-Nearly five centuries later, Spanish flu infected 500 million people with a death toll between 17 and 50 million in 1918.
-The disastrous pandemics are part of a long-running cycle of human civilization that could happen again in the future [2].
+Nearly five centuries later, Spanish flu infected 500 million people, with a death toll between 17 and 50 million in 1918.
+The disastrous pandemics are part of a long-running cycle of human civilization that could happen again [2].

 Aftershock: The rise of a digital economy

 After months of lockdown, the world started to see the light at the end of the tunnel.
 Pfitzer-BioNTech and Moderna announced successful COVID-19 vaccine trials.
-Governments and health authorities began the approval process and distribution with the hope to start the vaccination before the end of the year [3].
+Governments and health authorities began the approval process and distribution with the hope of starting the vaccination before the end of the year [3].

-Meanwhile, the pandemic has transformed how people manage economic activities when staying at home and create a “new normal” towards a digital economy.
-Video conference calls, virtual classrooms, and online shopping were nice-to-have before the pandemic.
+Meanwhile, the pandemic has transformed how people manage economic activities when staying at home and created a “new normal” towards a digital economy.
+Video conference calls, virtual classrooms, and online shopping were nice to have before the pandemic.
 Today, they have become a must-have and will continue to become a growing trend after the pandemic.

 Above all, the pandemic-induced digital economy has accelerated the disruption in brick-and-mortar businesses.
 The transition from the analog to the digital world will highlight the global economy’s growth in the year ahead.